Skip to Content

 Use a partner

-The IT department of an insurer can easily carry out phishing campaigns themselves, but they take a lot of time and attention.
-There are also parties that provide these services and sometimes it can be more cost-effective to work with such a party than to burden its own IT department with this.
+An insurer's IT department can easily carry out phishing campaigns themselves, but they require a lot of time and attention.
+There are also parties that provide these services and sometimes it can be more cost-effective to work with such a party than to burden your own IT department with this.

 Let a company try to get admin rights on the server!